microsoft/MCAPSTechConnect2024-lab214/skillable/exercise2.md

     > [!Alert] Storing credentials in plain in a configuration file isn't a good practice.
 In a real-world scenario, you should use Azure Key Vault to store them securely or switch to [Azure Managed Identity](https://learn.microsoft.com/entra/identity/managed-identities-azure-resources/overview) to authenticate with the Azure OpenAI APIs.
 In the testing phase, you can use the [Secret Manager tool](https://learn.microsoft.com/aspnet/core/security/app-secrets?view=aspnetcore-9.0&tabs=windows#secret-manager) provided by Visual Studio to store them securely.

+6. Copy and paste the value of the key **Azure OpenAI deployment name** into the `DeploymentName` field.
+7. Copy and paste the value of the key **Azure OpenAI Endpoint** into the `Endpoint` field.
+8. Copy and paste the value of the key **Azure OpenAI ApiKey** into the `ApiKey` field.
-5. The third difference is in the `Program.cs` file, which initializes the Web API.
+9. The third difference is in the `Program.cs` file, which initializes the Web API.
 Compared to the one we have seen in Exercise 1, there are two changes:

     - We initialize Semantic Kernel, by registering the `Kernel` object in the built-in dependency injection system: